nexvium/prodosfs/README.md

 This software was written to allow to recovery of the author's 30+-year-old files.
 As such, it is by no means intended to be a full, polished implementation of a ProDOS filesystem.
 Only functionality required to read one or more of the author's 5&#188;&#8243; floppy disk images is implemented.

-This is only intended for the ProDOS disks used on the 8-bit Apple II series (i.e. IIe, IIc, etc) _not_ ones used on the 16-bit Apple IIgs (ProDOS 16).
+This is only intended for the ProDOS disks used on the 8-bit Apple II series (i.e. IIe, IIc, etc), _not_ ones used on the 16-bit Apple IIgs (ProDOS 16).

 Since it is intended mainly for personal use on small disks, there has been little effort spent on performance or security.
 There are few protections against misuse, unintentional or otherwise.